DKFZ-ODCF/sophia/README.md

 #### `sophiaMref` Tool

 The `sophiaMref` tool is used to create a reference file that can be used by `sophiaAnnotate` for annotating SVs with gene information.
-Usually, you will only need to run it, if you adapt SOPHIA to a new genome assembly.
+Usually, you will only need to run `sophiaMref`, if you adapt SOPHIA to a new genome assembly.

 `sophiaMref` processes a list of gzipped BED files that were generated with the `sophia` tool.
 From these it generates a reference that can be used by `sophiaAnnotate` for annotating structural variants with gene information.